divelab/AIRS/OpenPDE/GeoMPNN/README.md

 ## Acknowledgments

-This work was supported in part by National Science Foundation grants IIS-2243850 and CNS-2328395.
+This work was supported in part by National Science Foundation under grant IIS-2243850.